thingshappening-com/thingshappening-com.github.io/src/pages/chattanooga/bookshelf.md

 ---

-This ongoing project is a collection of works on the history of Chattanooga, local authors (both fiction and nonfiction), photobooks, outdoor guides, and a list of local bookstores.
+This ongoing project is a collection of works on the history of Chattanooga, local authors, guides, history and a list of local bookstores.
 By making a purchase through our Amazon links, you support local businesses, authors, and this website, as we earn an affiliate commission.

 <div class="flex justify-evenly flex-wrap">
   <h4 class="bookstore-h2"><a href="#setting">Chattanooga Setting</a></h4>